red-scale-dragon/docs/docs/api-reference/config-files.md

 Possible values: A tag name set to an array as shown in the example below

-The preceeding three keys for `admin`, `frontend`, and `global` all mention needing "appropriate values" for `js` and `css`. `js` and `css` are both arrays with their keys set to the tag name of the asset.
+The preceding three keys for `admin`, `frontend`, and `global` all mention needing "appropriate values" for `js` and `css`. `js` and `css` are both arrays with their keys set to the tag name of the asset.
 (Ex. `my-table-script` or the like.
 Choose what you'd like.)
 The arrays set to those tags include:

 **`css`**
 - `style` - Set to the URL or filename (in resources/assets/css) that you wish to load